Keep on Learning

 - Register for classes in Cyberbear.

-- If you registered for face-to-face classes last spring, please be aware one or more of your classes may change to remote, blended, or online.
-Physical distancing requirements take up more space inside classrooms, so classroom space and capacities are more limited.
+- If you registered for face-to-face classes last semester, please be aware one or more of your classes may change to remote, blended, or online.
+Physical distancing requirements take up more space inside classrooms, so classroom space and capacities become limited.

-- If you were signed up for a class that has been canceled, you can reach out to your adviser to find alternatives, or when that course will be offered again.
+- If you were signed up for a class that has been canceled, you can reach out to your adviser to find alternatives, or to find out when that course will be offered again.

 - If you have questions about your new schedule, please contact your adviser.
 They can answer questions and make other changes if you need them.

-We want you to understand how your bill might look this fall.
+We want you to understand how your bill might look this semester.
 Some of the changes we’ve put in place have fees associated with them.

 - Remote fee: There is no extra fee for remote instruction.